wrynearson/china-water/src/thesis/07_discussions.md

 ## Issues and Implications

 China has made a range of commitments, and notable action, on improving the country's water quality.
 The government invested 717.6b RMB (US\$110.3b) to address water quality, quantity and flooding issues in 2017 alone. [@theworldbankWatershedNewEra2019, p.. vii].
 The priority improvement method is infrastructure development – Since the founding of the P.R.C., over 800 billion cubic meters of water storage has been constructed though over 400 thousand kilometers of river dikes and over 98000 reservoirs. [@theworldbankWatershedNewEra2019, p.
 2] Additionally, nearly 6000 water supply projects provide rural services to more than 800 million people.

+The *Three Red Lines* policy best states the central government's aims to address water resources issues: [@theworldbankWatershedNewEra2019, box.
+1.2]

+- *Water quantity*: By 2030, total water use must not exceed 700 billion cubic meters.
+- *Water use efficiency*: By 2030, industries will reduce their water use per US$1600 (RMB 10,000) of industrial added value to 40 cubic meters.
+In addition, by 2030, irrigation efficiency must exceed 60 percent.
+- *Water quality*: By 2030, 95 percent of water function zones must comply with water quality standards.
+In addition, by 2030 all sources of drinking water will meet set standards for both rural and urban areas and all water function zones will comply with water quality standards

 Progress is being made towards Sustainable Development Goals 6 – Clean Water and Sanitation.
 However, China still has substantial improvements to make: for example, water stress is high and expected to increase (SDG 6.4.2), and household wastewater treatment is low (SDG 6.3.1 - 38%). [@CountryAreaSDG]